 Paid resources

-All users are automatically provided a set number of READ credits each month.
-For extended computing, ICDS offers paid compute in the form of credits and allocations.
-We also offer extended, group-level storage either mounted on the compute cluster or as an archive option.
+All users are automatically provided a fixed number of free credits each month.
+Beyond this level, ICDS offers paid compute in the form of credits and allocations.

 Compute offerings